-Volunteer Opportunities: Assignments depend on the specific skills, interests and background of the volunteer, and the needs of the department.
-Here are a few examples of service opportunities:
+Volunteer Opportunities: Volunteer assignments depend on the specific skills, interests and background of the volunteer as well as the needs of the Sheriff’s Office.

-- Child Safety Program Assistant: Assist Sheriff staff with presenting the Child Safety program in elementary schools through small group discussions, activities and skits to facilitate learning various topics related to their safety.
+- Child Safety Program Presentation Assistant: Assist a Sheriff’s Deputy with presenting the Child Safety Program in elementary school.
+Work with students in small group discussions, activities and skits to facilitate learning various topics related to their safety.

 - Minimum 18 years of age.

 - Good moral standards and a desire to take an active role in improving the quality of life in the community